mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 {% include image.html file="indie-hackers.png" max_width="750px" alt="Screenshot of Indie Hackers website" img_link=true %}

 It's an online community for founders of small software businesses.
 Emphasis on small.
-These weren't Zuckerberg hopefuls, but rather people who wanted to build modest, profitable businesses that could pay their bills.
+These weren't Zuckerberg hopefuls, but rather people who wanted to build modest, profitable businesses that pay their bills.

 I had always been interested in starting my own software company, but I only knew of the Silicon Valley startup path.
 I thought being a software founder meant spending most of my time fundraising and the rest of it worrying about how to attract my next million users.

 Indie Hackers presented an attractive alternative.
 Most members built their businesses with their own savings or as side projects to their full-time jobs.
 They didn't have to answer to investors, and they certainly didn't have to prove themselves to anonymous committees.

 There were downsides, of course.
-They had less steady income and faced a wider array of catastrophic risks.
+Their income was less steady, and they faced greater catastrophic risks.
 If I ever made a mistake at Google that cost the company $10 million, I would suffer no consequences.
 I'd be asked to write a post-mortem, and everyone would celebrate the learning opportunity.
 For most of these founders, a $10 million mistake would mean the end of their business and several lifetimes of debt.

 Founders on Indie Hackers captivated me because they were in control.
 Whether their business became a runaway success or stagnated for years, they were calling the shots.
 At Google, I didn't feel in control of my own projects, much less my career growth or my team's direction.